SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 ## Secret Contract messages

-Now we need to specify the valid structure of input messages and output responses for each of our three main contract functions.
+Now we need to structure input messages and output responses for each of our three main contract functions.
 We will define these message structures in `src/msg.rs`.

 ### Sketching out our contract's functionality

 Before we specify any message structures, let's step back and detail some functionality we want our contract to implement by coming up with some simple user stories:

-* We want a contract that lets a user upload a string of text (the reminder) that will be stored for that user only.
+* We want users to be able to upload a string of text (the reminder) that will be stored for only each user.
 * A user should be able to read their stored message, but it should not be accessible to anyone else.
 * When a user receives their reminder they should also get information on when it was added.
-* When no message is stored and a user tries to read their reminder, then the user should receive a message that no reminder exists.
+* When no message is stored, and a user tries to read their reminder, then the user should receive a message that no reminder exists.
 * When a user uploads a new reminder it should replace the old one.
-* Anyone should be allowed to query for the total number of reminders that have been stored.
+* Anyone should be allowed to query for the total number of stored reminders.
 * When the contract is first initialized we want the maximum size (in bytes) of a reminder to be set.
 If a user tries to upload a reminder larger than this size, then they should receive an error message.

 Now let's create a skeleton for the message types that will support this functionality in `msg.rs`: